MajaK02/Discover_Polska/README.md

 #### Javascript

-The validation for javascript for the blog returned no issues, only messages regarding ES6 which for this project is acceptable.
+The validation for the javascript used in this blog [in the fixtures/posts.json file] returned no issues, only messages regarding ES6 which for this project is acceptable.

 ### Lighthouse testing
-Official lighthouse testing of the blog revealed a 78% performance rating, which is quie low but may be due to image sizes again, depsite thier compression.
-In the initial lighthouse assessment, the score was even low due to images sizing for the blog posts, therefore this was compressed using Tinypng.com.
+Official lighthouse testing of the blog in Chrome Devtools revealed a 78% performance rating, which is quie low but this may be due to image sizes again, despite their compression.
+In the initial lighthouse assessment, the score was even lower due to images sizing for the blog posts, therefore this was compressed using Tinypng.com.

 However, I am very happy about the 95% accessibility rating, which means that it may recieve more traffic due to being easy to use and 'accessible'.

 ![Lighthouse](docs/readme_images/lighthouse.png)

+#### What was done to improve performance

+#### Future adjustments ot further improve performance

 ### WAVE Accessibility validation
 When the project was put through the WAVE validation, it returned some contrast errors, alt-image errors and highlighted the repeatability of some of the links.
 The contrast was changed following a contrast checker revealed a low score for the intended color palette, all the images in my project had relevant alt-descriptors and the numbered pagination links were removed, leaving only the PREV and NEXT buttons.